Tidewater Region: Indigenous populations

-The natives were hunters, gatherers, and fishers and depended on corn (maize), beans, and squash, which they grew in the region's rich soils.
+The natives were agriculturalists dependent on the Three Sisters (corn, beans and squash) which they grew in the region's rich soils.
+They supplemented their diet with hunting, gathering, and fishing.
 By continuously growing corn, they were susceptible to crop failure.
 They fished and ate berries and nuts in the spring and summer, ate grown vegetables in the summer and fall, and hunted for deer, turkey, squirrel, rabbit, etc. in the winter.
 Deer was used for clothing and tools as well as food.
-Each tribe had a chief, Werowances if male and Werowansquas if female.
-Political power was inherited and passed down through the female line.
-The Powhatans lived in villages along rivers and banks in houses called yehakins made from a tree framework covered in bark or marsh reed mats.
+Each nation had a leader, a Weroance.
+Political power was inherited and passed down through the female line although there was flexibility.
+The members of the Powhatan Confederacy lived in communities along rivers banks in houses called yehakins made from a tree framework covered in bark or marsh reed mats.
 Men hunted and fished while women farmed, made clothing, and cooked.
 Children learned these skills from adults and played.
 Tattoos of animals and nature were common, and clothes were made from deerskin and woven grasses.
-Necklaces and earrings made from shells and pearls showed wealth.
+They made necklaces and earrings made from shells and pearls.